niranvv/gcp-k8s-gke-secrets-cloudbuild/readme.md

 Hi!
 I'm **Niran**.
 This is a test project with Google Cloud

+The main highlights of the application are as follows:
+ 1. Dockerized Angular 7 App with Angular Material in One Kubernetes Cluster
+ 2. Dockerized Java API (Spring Boot, JPA, Hibernate Restful CRUD API) on another Kubernetes Cluster
+ 3. Cloud SQL (around 1,00,000 records)
+ 4. Jenkins for CI
+ 5. Spinnaker for CD
+ 6. Helm for setting up environments for Jenkins & Spinnaker

+Detailed Steps:
+ 1. Developer do the code changes and adding some “tags” (say v1.0.1) and commits it
+ 2. Code is getting pushed into “GitHub” (Can be changed to Bit Bucket or Cloud Source Repositories)
+ 3. “Container Builder” will detect the new Git tag and trigger an automated build which creates a Docker image and run Unit Tests – This can be replaced with Jenkins
+ 4. Docker image will be pushed into “Container Registry” (Currently Google Container Registry)
+ 5. This will add a message into “Cloud Pub Sub” with the details about the new image
+ 6. “Spinnaker” running on the Kubernetes cluster will detect the new image via Pub Sub Subscription (This can be changed to directly monitor the container registry)
+ 7. “Spinnaker” will do an Automated Deployment to the “Staging” environment, which is running on Kubernetes
+ 8. Admin can check approve the deployment to “Canary” Environment after doing some rounds of checks via “Spinnaker”.
+This will do a the rolling update on a small set of Canary testers
+ 9. Admin will monitor the Canary builds and approve the deployment to the “Production” via “Spinnaker”.
+ 10. Requests coming to the Server will be routed based on the Load Balancer provided by Kubernetes

 # Adding domain in GAE

  1. Modify "**dispatch.yaml**" in root with the new domain